 “Demand plans are changing almost on a day by day basis.”

 I don’t really see the point in including such a high-level description of five different supply chain issues in SAP and then leaving it at that?

 This is the CEO of SAP, who has a virtually unlimited budget to prepare for interviews with the media.
 We are just getting an information dump of things that he has heard customers have said to SAP about the supply chain.

 The Obvious Reason for SAP Customer’s Supply Chain Demands

 Overall, SAP misled customers by telling them that if they purchased their ERP system, they would never need a forecasting system or get some great supply chain functionality.
 I have spent decades in both ERP and APO, there is no impressive supply chain functionality in these applications, and the usability is the lowest in class in each module or application.

 So it is not surprising that customers may be asking for this, but the problem is that they are asking the wrong entity.

-This is typical of IT media coverage is that it is not challenging and functions as simply PR for the company being interviewed.
+This is typical of IT media coverage in that it is not challenging and functions as simply PR for the company being interviewed.
 I like reading Christian’s statements because he admits things that he does not realize he is admitting.
-SAP has spent a lot of time “coaching up” a person whose technology experience prior to taking the top job at SAP was using Outlook and Excel.
-I look forward to more confused and knowledgable interviews with Christian in the future.
+SAP has spent a lot of time “coaching up” a person whose technology experience before taking the top job at SAP was using Outlook and Excel.
+I look forward to more confused and knowledgeable interviews with Christian in the future.
 As I cover in the article What We Can Learn About Trump’s Inept Advice on Drinking Lysol for Treating Coronavirus, we only apply standards of competence to the lower level people.
 The upper level or elites can have no background and even no competence, and an army of compliant media, analysts, and other entities will legitimize them with no questions asked.